Saint Maximilian Mary Kolbe

 In 1939, the Nazi panzers overran Poland with deadly speed.
 Niepokalanow was severely bombed.
 Kolbe and his friars were arrested, then released in less than three months, on the feast of the Immaculate Conception.

-In 1941, he was arrested again.
+In 1941, Fr.
+Kolbe was arrested again.
 The Nazis’ purpose was to liquidate the select ones, the leaders.
-The end came quickly, in Auschwitz three months later, after terrible beatings and humiliations.
+The end came quickly, three months later in Auschwitz, after terrible beatings and humiliations.